 However, the 590 has no other direct rivals with this floorplan.
 It’s decently equipped, decently priced, decently presented… and yes, in a word, decent.

-Verdict: A unique layout that serves anything up to four
+Verdict: The Lunar Lexon 590 has a unique layout that serves anything up to four

 Plus: Exclusive layout, two fixed single beds